New Construction of the Subway Line U5 in Central Berlin

 The Berlin metro’s U5 line runs from Hönow in East Berlin to Alexanderplatz in the city centre.
 A two-stage extension of the route was undertaken in order to connect the eastern areas of the city better to the city centre.
 The first section between the central station and the Brandenburg Gate, which is not connected to the rest of the rail system, was opened in 2009 as line U55.
-The second section - the gap closure between Alexanderplatz and the Brandenburg Gate underground stations - has been under construction since 2012.
+The second section - the gap closure between Alexanderplatz and the Brandenburg Gate underground stations - had been under construction from 2012 to 2020.
 In addition to the construction of two tunnels, the project includes a track-switching facility and three metro stations, Rotes Rathaus, Museuminsel and Unter den Linden.

 Remains of buildings and foundation elements of past building epochs, closely stepped sands, zones with boulder clay and stones as well as a high groundwater level of about 3 m below ground level characterize the subsoil in the area of the construction project.
 These ground conditions, which are typical for Berlin, posed a great challenge for the planning and execution of the excavation pits and the tunnel driving.